 The strategies may work one by one, or as a multiple in order to constitute a good practice

-… involves the participation of relevant stakeholders such as communities or groups of practitioners
+… involves the participation of relevant stakeholders such as communities or practitioners

-… involves steps of identification, documentation, research, preservation, protection, promotion, enhancement, transmission and/or revitalization
+… involves one or several strategies concerning identification, documentation, research, preservation, protection, promotion, enhancement, transmission or revitalization

 Nordic Safeguarding Practices is moderated by a group of administrators representing the following countries: Finland, Sweden, Norway and Iceland.
 The administrators reserve the right to request adjustments to submissions, as well as to, if necessary, remove inadequate or inappropriate submissions.